Azure-Samples/ms-identity-dotnet-desktop-tutorial/4-DeviceCodeFlow/AppCreationScripts/Steps.md

    - In the **Delegated permissions** section, select the **User.Read** in the list.
 Use the search box if necessary.
    - Click on the **Add permissions** button at the bottom.

+1. At this stage, the permissions are assigned correctly but since the client app does not allow users to interact, the user's themselves cannot consent to these permissions.
+   To get around this problem, we'd let the [tenant administrator consent on behalf of all users in the tenant](https://docs.microsoft.com/azure/active-directory/develop/v2-admin-consent).
+   Click the **Grant admin consent for {tenant}** button, and then select **Yes** when you are asked if you want to grant consent for the requested permissions for all account in the tenant.You need to be an the tenant admin to be able to carry out this operation.

 ##### Configure the  client app (Console-DeviceCodeFlow-MultiTarget-v2) to use your app registration

 Open the project in your IDE (like Visual Studio) to configure the code.